Whole Earth Forecaster home

 The sciences are too specialized and self-absorbed.
 We're not going to advance off of this earth until the sciences begin to act as one; all branches of science should be working together to bring a comprehensive understanding to all that we've discovered.
 There are so many facts, and there's so much data out there that needs to be boiled down, distilled, and made fit for all to use.
 To this day there are files of data I'm unable to access because I don't have the science programs on my computer to translate the stuff.
 This mostly occurs with satellite data where you're working with 1 kilometer squares of Earth area.
 I'd say that it easily takes 85% of my time finding daily ascii data for an indice I want to study.
 If scientists who gather data could put all their data into ascii files, there would literally be tens of thousands of researchers who would find different, unique correlations to that data that would put things together.
 My work has brought this deficiency to my mind countless times.
 In researching the many different indices and the Berg Timer, what strikes me most profoundly is how delinked everything and everyone are.
 There is so much good study and work going on, but everyone is in their own cubicle.
-We desperately need to tear down the walls and start interrelating with each other.
+We desperately need to tear down the walls and start interrelating with each other, put things together.
 This is the next great scientific advancement that needs to be made in order for us to progress.
 We need to distill the various branches of science into an understandable whole.
 That is science's next great challenge.
 Because in the end everything is related.
-The trick is in just putting the pieces together.
+The trick is putting the pieces together.